edap/udk-creative-coding-processing/README.md

 ### Exercises
 - Make an application with the function `noLoop()` in the setup method.
 Re draw something on screen everytime a key on your keyboard is pressed.
 Everytime you draw, the composition should be slightly different.
+- Draw a square in the screen, change its color when the mouse is over it.

 ### Reference
 [Interactivity](https://processing.org/tutorials/interactivity/)